day8/re-frame/README.md

 ```
 (defn greet
    []
-   [:div "Hello ratoms and recactions"])
+   [:div "Hello ratoms and reactions"])
 ```
 And if we call it:
 ```
 (greet)
-;; ==>  [:div "Hello ratoms and recactions"]
+;; ==>  [:div "Hello ratoms and reactions"]
 ```

-You'll notice that our component is a regular clojure function, nothing special.
-In this case, it takes no parameters and it returns a clojurescript vector (hiccup).
+You'll notice that our component is a regular Clojure function, nothing special.
+In this case, it takes no parameters and it returns a ClojureScript vector (hiccup).

 Here is a slightly more interesting (parameterised) component (function):
 ```